 As original as it may be, I thought that orange carrots would be best for this carrot soup.
 But I wanted carrots that would cook really quickly so I went with matchstick carrots (sometimes called shredded carrots).
 These are sold pre-peeled and pre-cut in plastic bags right next to the baby carrots in the refrigerated produce section.

 To make this soup, you simmer the matchsticks in liquid just until they’re softened.
+I usually use chicken stock, but you can keep it vegetarian with veggie broth.
 Then they get pureed into a silky soup.

 It’s important to taste the soup at this point and then make a decision.
 It will either be too sweet or too sour or just right.
 This depends on how sweet (or not) the carrots were to start with.
 If the soup isn’t sweet enough, you add a bit of honey.
 If it’s too sweet (or if you like a bit of tang) you add a touch of cider vinegar.